 Here you'll find the latest on what's happening with the UFBA, including the current issues we're working on.
 You can also browse our extensive image and video galleries.

-Scott joined the New Zealand Fire Service as a volunteer in 2004, and is currently stationed at Cromwell in Central Otago.
-Scott has also served in the Waikouaiti Volunteer Fire Brigade and the Mt Cook Industrial Fire Brigade.
-He currently serves on the Central Otago Fire Brigades’ Sub-Association Executive, and is a graduate of the UFBA Leadership and Governance programme.
-Scott holds the Fellow Diploma of the NZFBI and is a Graduate Member of the Institution of Fire Engineers (IFE).
-Formally a trade qualified Baker, Scott has been employed as a Civil Engineer since 2007, specialising in building and transport infrastructure asset management.
+Scott joined the New Zealand Fire Service as a volunteer in 2004 and is currently stationed at Mosgiel in East Otago.
+Scott has also served in the Waikouaiti and Cromwell Volunteer Fire Brigades and the Mt Cook Industrial Fire Brigade.
+He is a Past President of the Central Otago Fire Brigades’ Sub-Association and is a graduate of the UFBA Leadership and Governance programme.
+Scott is a Fellow of the NZFBI, a Graduate Member of the Institution of Fire Engineers (IFE) and also holds Chartered Member status with Engineering New Zealand as an Engineering Technician.

 Jared joined the Army as a firefighter in 2000.
 He has served at Linton, Waiouru and Burnham Military Camp Fire Brigades as well as an Instructor at the Joint Services Fire School.
 Jared is currently the Fire Master (Chief Fire Officer and Deputy Principal Rural Fire Officer) at Burnham.
 Jared holds a Fellow Diploma of the NZFBI, Diploma of Applied Emergency Management, NZIM Diploma in Management, National Diploma in Urban Fire Rescue Operations as well as an array of other National Certificates in Urban, Rural, Airport, Industrial Emergency Response, USAR, Civil Defence, Business and Training.
 Jared’s goal on the Council is to broaden the profile of the NZFBI and increase interest amongst the various firefighting organisations.